NinVoido/spotify-vpn/doc/man-sections/server-options.rst

   ``--client-connect`` script to override the global value for a particular client.

-  Note that this directive affects OpenVPN's internal routing table, not the kernel routing table.
+  Note that this directive affects spotify's internal routing table, not the kernel routing table.

 --opt-verify